For the most current information regarding admissions procedures and deadline dates, prospective candidates should consult the admissions website.

 Office of Admissions

-Courses must have been taken at accredited, degree-granting institutions from which an official transcript has been received.
-The courses must be generally equivalent to courses offered at Brandeis, and the grade received must be equivalent to at least a C-.
+- Courses must have been taken at accredited, degree-granting institutions from which an official transcript has been received.
+The courses must be generally equivalent to courses offered at Brandeis, and the grade received must be equivalent to at least a C-minus.

 For the BA/BS degrees, Brandeis requires 32 semester courses and a minimum academic residency of four fall/spring semesters, exclusive of Brandeis Summer School.
 Your transfer credit, expressed in semester courses, appears in the top right corner of your evaluation sheet.
 Since Brandeis does not measure progress toward the degree in terms of "semester hours" or "quarter hours," units such as these are converted to "semester courses" according to the formula below: